-This list contains a fraction of the historic, cultural, and natural sites that interpret the unique landscapes and stories that define the nation.
+This list contains a fraction of the historic, cultural, and natural sites that interpret the unique landscape and stories that define the nation.
 By engaging with these sites, we can better understand the nuances and relevancy of the past as well as recognize the importance of preserving these places for posterity.

 Edmund Pettus Bridge (Selma, Alabama)